isndev/qb/README.md

 #### Definition
 The Actor model is a concurrent model of computation that treats "actors" as the universal primitives of concurrent computation.
 - The Actor sends event messages to be received by another Actor, which is then treated by an Event handler.
 - The Event handler can execute a local function, create more actors, and send events to other Actors.
-In Cube programming semantics, Actors shall be mono-threaded and non-blocking.
+In **qb** programming semantics, Actors shall be mono-threaded and non-blocking.
 - The Event communication between Actors is done with an unidirectional communication channel called a Pipe.
 Hence, the Actor programming model is completely asynchronous and event-driven.

 <p align="center"><img src="./ressources/BasicActorModel.png" width="500px" /></p>

-#### Cube + Actor Model
+#### qb + Actor Model
-A program developed with Cube is consisting of multiple Actors handling one or multiple Events, attached to PhysicalCores linked together with several Pipes.
+A program developed with **qb** is consisting of multiple Actors handling one or multiple Events, attached to PhysicalCores linked together with several Pipes.
 Once designed, the programming is broken down into coding mono-threaded and sequential Event handlers.
 Hence, the Actor model which is scalable and parallel by nature.

-Cube runtime will handle all the rest and bridge the gap between parallel programming and hardware multicore complexity.
+**qb** runtime will handle all the rest and bridge the gap between parallel programming and hardware multicore complexity.

 # Getting Started !
 #### Example ping-pong project